Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/DEVLOG-Andy.md

 ### 2025-05-25
 Finished collision checking with the borders, need to get it working for other pieces (there has to be some locking method we add)

+### 2025-05-27
+Finished locking mechanism in class.
+Finished clearing rows at home and also added a grid and ghost blocks to make playing easier.